Pere Marquette 1225: Donation to the MSU

-Ownership of the MSU Railroad Club
+MSU Railroad Club

-During the time that Akers was alive until 1966, money was allocated by the university to paint and display the engine.
-In 1969, a group of students formed the MSU Railroad Club as a railfan group.
+Until 1966, the university paid to paint and display the engine.
+In 1969, a group of students formed the MSU Railroad Club.
 Steve Reeves, a student and part-time employee of the museum, whose responsibility was to display No. 1225 on football weekends, sent out a notice in the State News that the Railroad Club would be meeting.
 Those early meetings did not discuss the restoration of No. 1225.
 Instead, they were slideshows of locomotives various members had seen on trips across the US, most of which were diesels.
-In 1970, at the suggestion of Randy Paquette, the club investigated the possibility of restoring No. 1225 to running condition and started on that goal in 1971, with Dr. Baker's permission.
-Dr. Baker later stated that he thought having students be occupied with restoring a locomotive was far more in keeping with his idea of the image the university should be presenting than campus protests.
+In 1970, Randy Paquette suggested the club restore No. 1225 to running condition; the following year, they began with Baker's permission.
+Baker later said restoring a locomotive was far more in keeping with his preferred image of the university than campus protests.
 Jack Breslin, the university vice president, was not so sure.
-After the club started removing the sheet metal and exposing a rusty boiler, Breslin sent Baker to the engine with two messages.
-The first was the instruction to paint No. 1225 (which needs to look good, even when it is being worked on).
-The second message was the day the students stop working on the locomotive is the day the torches come out.
+After the club started removing the sheet metal and exposing a rusty boiler, Breslin sent Baker to the engine with two messages: paint No. 1225 to keep it looking good, and the day the students stop working on the locomotive is the day the torches come out.
 No. 1225 was safe as long as the students kept working on it.
-To emphasize, they had the hopper car next to it cut up for scrap the next week.
+To emphasize, he had the hopper car next to it cut up for scrap the next week.

 The students fired up the boiler in 1975 and sounded No. 1225's whistle for the first time in two decades.
 The MSU Railroad Club looked to No. 1223 at the State Fairgrounds for parts.
 The Detroit Model Railroad Club, then custodians of that engine, objected, so needed parts were fabricated.
-As of today, No. 1223 is on static display in a lakeside park in Grand Haven, Michigan.
+As of today, No. 1223 is on static display in a riverside park in Grand Haven, Michigan.

-In 1976, Chuck Julian talked to Dr. Baker about No. 1225.
-He asked Baker if he understood what members were asking in 1970, when they said that they wanted to restore the locomotive.
+In 1976, Chuck Julian asked to Baker if he understood what members were asking in 1970, when they said that they wanted to restore the locomotive.
 Baker said that he fully understood.
 He thought that he would rather students be known for being involved in restoring a locomotive than known for protesting the war.